Mistakes with the thank you notes after the job interview can be a big problem, but NOT sending a thank you can be an even bigger problem.

 Use the thank you notes as an opportunity to demonstrate what a great employee you would be.

 Very VERY carefully proofread every thank you before sending it, including double-checking the employer name (spelling and syntax), the person's name and job title (again, spelling and syntax), the job you interviewed for, and the date of the interview.
+If possible, have someone else review it for you.

 While it is very important to send these thank you notes out very quickly, don't destroy that opportunity in your haste to send out a timely message.